What Behaviors are Considered Criteria for a Hostile Work Environment?

 • Posting inappropriate photos of a colleague on the internet (even while off-duty).

-It is impossible to list every possible behavior that might justify a hostile work environment claim, at least if it is pervasive enough.
+It is impossible to list every possible behavior that might justify a hostile work environment claim,.
+Many offensive behaviors based on a protected characteristic may meet the criteria for a hostile work environment, at least if they are pervasive or severe enough.
 The law is still developing in this area, resulting in significant uncertainty.

 Employer Defenses

-An employer, facing a hostile work environment claim even after abusive behavior has been proven, may defend their side by asserting that it made reasonable attempts to correct the behavior and prevent future instances of misconduct.
-However, the employee failed to take advantage of reasonable opportunities provided by the employer to correct or prevent the behavior.
+An employer, facing a hostile work environment claim, even after abusive behavior has been proven, may defend its side by asserting that it made reasonable attempts to correct the behavior and prevent future instances of misconduct.
+An employer may also defend itself by claiming that the employee failed to take advantage of reasonable opportunities provided by the employer to correct or prevent the behavior.

 Illustrative Example: Benny Boyd Auto Group

-In 2015, the U.S. Equal Employment Opportunity Commission (EEOC) found the Benny Boyd Auto Group liable for discriminating against one of its employees by subjecting him to a hostile work environment.
-The following are the details of the case:
+In 2015, the U.S. Equal Employment Opportunity Commission (EEOC) found the Benny Boyd Auto Group (Benny Boyd) liable for discriminating against one of its employees by subjecting him to a hostile work environment.
+The following are the details of the case.

 Mr. Hurst ended up settling for $250,000.
-The EEOC also insisted the Benny Boyd take the following actions:
+The EEOC also insisted that Benny Boyd take the following actions:

 • Amend its discrimination policy to specifically forbid disability discrimination;